31 Making public policy

 It is government’s role to set policy objectives, and it is the duty of the public service to advise government about the technical, political and economic feasibility of those policy objectives, including any risks that might arise in their implementation.
 Having ‘advised’ government, the public service is obliged to give effect to government policy by developing an implementation strategy (in consultation with the government), including formulating a budget, identifying relevant internal and external capability and undertaking appropriate consultations with affected stakeholders.

-In Australia, public servants typically acquire their policy skills ‘on the job’ in the form of ‘craft knowledge’.[16]
+In Australia, public servants usually acquire their policy skills ‘on the job’ in the form of ‘craft knowledge’.[22]
 Indeed, it is unusual for Australian public servants – unlike their North American counterparts – to enter the public service with formal training in public administration, public policy or political science.
-Although increasing numbers of public servants now undertake postgraduate qualifications in disciplines related to public policy, there remains a degree of scepticism among public servants about the relevance of academic learning to the ‘craft’ of public policy making.[17]
+Although increasing numbers of public servants now undertake postgraduate qualifications in disciplines related to public policy, there remains a degree of scepticism among public servants about the relevance of academic learning to the ‘craft’ of public policy making.[23]

 The ‘Australian policy cycle’

-Originally developed 20 years ago specifically for an Australian practitioner audience, the ‘Australian policy cycle’ is an enduring – if somewhat idealistic – model of the policy development process.
-The model is a signature feature of The Australian policy handbook, first published in 1998.
-Published in its 6th edition in 2018 and billed as a ‘practical guide to the policy making process’, the handbook has been described as a ‘popular “go to” policy survival manual for public servants’.[22]
+The ‘Australian policy cycle’, formulated over 20 years ago specifically for an Australian practitioner audience, is an enduring – if somewhat idealistic – model of the policy development process.
+The model is a signature feature of The Australian Policy Handbook, first published in 1998, republished in its 7th edition in 2023 and billed as an ‘essential guide for students and practitioners of policy making in Australia’.[29]

 A policy cycle approach can help public servants develop a policy and guide it through the institutions of government.
 The policy cycle starts with a problem, seeks evidence, tests proposals and puts recommendations before Cabinet.
 Its outcomes are subject to evaluation and the cycle begins again.
 The policy cycle offers a modest and flexible framework for policy makers.[30]